mattischrome/console-blog/content/posts/album-digest-december-2017/index.md

 ## Watter *History of the Future*

-Watter are a "supergroup" featuring at least one member of Grails, whose "Chalice Hymnal" is one of my favourite and most played albums this year[^1].
-I enjoyed Watter's first album "This World", which was released back in 2014 and was one of my favourite albums of that year.
+Watter are a "supergroup" featuring at least one member of Grails, whose "Chalice Hymnal" is one of my favourite and most played albums this year.{{% sidenote "sn-1" %}}For more information, there's a top 10 post coming before the end of the year.{{% /sidenote %}} I enjoyed Watter's first album "This World", which was released back in 2014 and was one of my favourite albums of that year.
 I reviewed it [in an album digest in June](album-digest-june-2014).

 "This World" was full of slow burning guitar tracks and "History of the Future" provides more of the same.
 This bunch feels a bit more Grails-y and that's not a problem for me.
 It's an enjoyable sequel, though I do wonder what else this music for apart from watching the world go by.